suquark/ExoFlow/README.md

 ray up -y /exoflow/clusters/stateful_serverless_exoflow_cluster.yaml --disable-usage-stats
 ```

 After the cluster is ready, follow the instructions on your screen to login the ExoFlow server cluster.
-Inside it, run the following command to setup the ExoFlow server:
+Then run the following command to start the ExoFlow server:

 ```bash
 cd /exoflow/experiments/stateful_serverless